alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

 - The `gen_ecg_images_from_data_batch.py` script produces the following outputs in each iteration:
     * **Synthetic ECG image:** Includes ECG signals from all leads, gridlines, and the name of each ECG lead.
-    * **Text and lead bounding box (optional):** A CSV file detailing the grid size (`xgrid` and `ygrid`), along with the start and end pixel values for each lead in every generated image.
+    * **Text and lead bounding box (optional):** A CSV file detailing the grid size (`xgrid` and `ygrid`) for every generated image.
 This information can be used as ground truth for training machine learning and deep learning models.

 - Below are sample synthetic ECG images generated from sample records of the [PhysioNet PTB-XL](https://physionet.org/content/ptb-xl/) dataset.